Right now only, you can buy the course for a 10% discount.

 • Investments.
 Illegal earnings lead to expensive assets, such as real estate, property, vehicles, jewelry, and artworks.

-• Using an offshore bank account for credit card debt redemption.
+• Using an offshore foreign bank accounts for credit card debt redemption.

-The main goal of this stage is making transactions in an undetectable manner, proving the source’s legal authority.
+The main goal of this stages of money laundering is making transactions in an undetectable manner, proving the source’s legal authority.
 Moreover, they could continue to deal with criminal cases.
-For example, companies finance terrorism or narcotrafficking.
+For example, companies terrorist financing, dirty money or narcotrafficking.

 How Regulatory Technology Enhances the Payment Chain Tracking